|

 Lake Cave

-Lake Cave is located on Conto Road and Caves Road in Boranup; around a 15-minute drive south of Maragret River.
-Walk down 350 steps and you’ll discover a stunning pristine chamber beneath the earth, with a beautiful permanent lake reflecting the unique formations of the cave.
-Once back above ground, admire the views from the Lake Cave Deck, a spectacular viewing platform in the treetops.
+Lake Cave is located on Conto Road and Caves Road in Boranup; around a 15-minute drive south of Margaret River.
+Enter the cave down an enormous sinkhole, down 350 steps and you’ll discover a stunning pristine chamber beneath the earth, with a beautiful permanent lake reflecting the unique formations of the cave.
+The unique ‘Suspended Table’ is a must-see for the cave- and once back above ground, admire the views from the Lake Cave Deck, a spectacular viewing platform in the treetops.

 More info here!